Show menu

 Rates surge, seasons stretch

 Pre-closure doubles started around €545 EUR in low season and peaked below €900 EUR in holidays.
 Post-refit entry pricing jumps to €1 600 EUR and climbs higher for suites and prime ski weeks, aligning Rosa Alpina with Aman's €1 500-plus global average.
-The Hotel will now run two defined seasons-June to mid-October and early December to mid-April-moving away from the shorter winter-centric calendar that once characterised the property.
+The hotel will now run two defined seasons-June to mid-October and early December to mid-April-moving away from the shorter winter-centric calendar that once characterised the property.
 Early bookings reportedly show high demand despite the steeper tariff.

 Analysis